The Play That Goes Wrong Review | The Lowry | Manchester

 “Have you seen a dog?”

 In a production that constantly had the audience laughing and gasping, it was difficult to see where the plot and comedy could progress in the second half.
 It was soon established that it wouldn't and instead, things really fell apart.
 With such a repetitive formula, the second act became as satisfying to watch as an episode of You've Been Framed.
-You are sure to laugh but you won’t necessarily remember why.
+You are guaranteed to laugh, but you won’t necessarily remember why.

 Prat fall comedy is not to everyone's taste but this light-hearted and finely overacted homage to the murder mystery classic is a collection of old-school, slapstick masterpieces that should always be in fashion.